 Then what is the actual predictor of the pattern?

-A cannabis plant is made up of different chemicals compounds, and the mainstays of these chemical compounds are Cannabinoids and Terpenes.
-One of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
+A cannabis plant is made up of different chemical compounds, and the mainstays of these chemical compounds are Cannabinoids and Terpenes.
+Some of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).

-Tetrahydrocannabinol (THC): This one makes us feel hungry and high.
-Can help with the relief of pain and nausea.
+This one makes us feel hungry and high.

 There are hundreds of other chemical compounds that are in a cannabis plant, but these are the most important ones.
 You can use these to select a strain for your consumption rather than using the Indica and sativa method.
 See down below for methods of three buckets instead.

-Predominantly CBD: In these strains, the THC is relatively low and are used by the patients with a low tolerance for THC or who need a clear head.
+In these strains, the THC is relatively low and is used by the patients with a low tolerance for THC or who need a clear head.

-Predominantly THC: These are chosen purely for euphoric feelings.
-These are also used for treating pain, inflammation, anxiety, depression, and insomnia.
+These are chosen purely for euphoric feelings.
 If you are getting anxious from this type of strain, then it is not for you.
 Try the strains with higher CBD levels.

 These are the aromatic compounds that most usually found in plants and fruits.
 Oranges and Flowers can be two of the example, which contain this specific chemical compound.
 Terpenes are secreted from the same glands that secrete CBD and THC.
 And, also these are the chemicals that give all the strains their distinctive aromas like berries, mango, citrus, pine, fuel, etc.